 I was not at the site today, but I was there twice yesterday.
 In the morning I was to meet someone at 10:00.
 He was not in the building, so I wandered instead.
 Ended up on level 3 where I found the "Overheard' wall entirely covered with yellow plastic tubs - emptied and ready to go back to the movers.
 Must be that employees on level 3 are settling into their new quarters.

+The level 3 lobby was filled with people, many of them looking out the window, which I found interesting.
+I ended up having a chat with one of those folks as each of us moved toward the elevators.
+I asked if he liked the new building.
+He said that yes, he did.
+A big improvement, he added.
 I took that as an opening for conversation and introduced myself to John Rodriquez, Pearl Classic Homes.
 He was there to run plans by a plan reviewer.
 However, I think he was leaving with the thought of returning another day when things are more settled.
 The delay didn't seem to phase him or dampen his enthusiasm for the facility.

 We talked about the new wood floors in the elevator - which I was seeing for the first time.
 I remembered that Texas Timbers was to install those floors.
 They're made of salvaged Texas wood, much of it from Hurricane Ike.